moki-moki/web-obsi/public/docs/markdown.md

-// public/docs/introduction.md
 # Introduction

-## Introduction 2

-Welcome to the documentation!
-This is a static documentation page.
+Basically, this has the same markdown functionality as GitHub.

+You can find the documentation of GitHub Markdown on the GitHub docs page.